determined-ai/determined/docs/tutorials/detached-mode/distributed-training-checkpointing.rst

 **Required**

 -  A Determined cluster
--  Torch library for distributed training
+-  PyTorch library for distributed training

 **Recommended**